kacpertopol/myblog/blog_gen_dark.md

 $$
 ... a null matrix.

-Now for the final function in our infinite matrix implementation.
+Now for the final function in our infinite matrix implementation - matrix multiplication.
 Here is the code:
 ```Mathematica
 muliM[im1:iM , im2:iM]:=